benbalter/benbalter.github.com/_posts/2015-03-09-open-source-best-practices-external-engagement.md

 Excerpt: ""
 ---

+When it comes to open source, simply publishing code, isn't enough.
+Open source is about fostering communities around shared challenges.
+Sure, you'll want to [find tune your internal collaboration workflows](http://ben.balter.com/2015/03/08/open-source-best-practices-internal-collaboration/), but at its core, open source is about proactively engaging external developers.
+You can have open source without executive oversight.
+You can have open source without policy guidance.
+But you can't have open source without open source developers and you certainly can't have open source without open source code.

+Working regularly with government agencies to help ensure their first (or second) step into the open source world is a successful one, here are five best practices for pursuing open source in government (or any large organization for that matter):

 ### 1. Expand your definition of stakeholders

 Going in to your first open source project, you'll likely have a narrow definition of stakeholders.
 You've probably accounted for open source developers, internal business owners or subject matter experts, and possibly the press.
-Open source communities are made out of more stakeholders, both inside and outside your firewall.
+Open source communities are made out of more stakeholders, on both sides of the firewall.
 Put a different way, [everyone contributes](http://ben.balter.com/2013/08/11/everyone-contributes/).

-Here's a short list of personas that likely already exist inside your organization:
+Here's a short list of personas that likely already care about your project, our would care, if properly engaged:

-* Non-technical, non-user stakeholders (management, legal, security, privacy, ethics)
+* Non-technical, non-user stakeholders (
 * Potential users
 * Veteran (or curious) users
 * Subject matter experts (accessibility, content, i18n)